mateen-mahi/pythonFundamentals/README.md

 # Python Code Exploration - hello.py

 Welcome to the Python Code Exploration repository!
-In this repository, we have a Python file named `hello.py` containing code with comments.
+In this repository, we have a Python file named `hello.py` containing code with comments and a text file named `PythonHelping.txt` containing some important points.
 The purpose of this repository is to encourage learning and collaboration by exploring and explaining the code.
 You're welcome to explore the code, run it, and add explanations if you understand the concepts.

 ## About the `hello.py` File